 - Let’s say that you have a telemedicine website or other types of healthcare apps, and you’re storing health data on your website or app but you don’t share it with a covered entity.
 Instead of Patient Health Information, what you’re dealing with is called Consumer Health Information.
 Alternatively, you do share it with a covered entity, and you fully de-identify it before sharing it.
 Note that there are caveats here: just because you don’t share the data with a covered entity, doesn’t mean the end-user won’t.
 You have to cover this edge case.
 Also, you really should put in additional safeguards for the data in case you get hacked.
 At minimum, put the patient data (those with personal identifiers) in an isolated database from the rest of the data.

 - You store health metrics that aren’t considered health data, so they’re not considered PHI.
 For example: calories burned, steps taken, or distance covered.
 This is how the wearable companies all get away with it, but I imagine once hospitals are using wearable data the loophole will no longer exist.
 But just follow the lead of the big players — you won’t go down before they do.

-If you do decide that you need a HIPAA-compliant backend, the names I’ve researched and found to be reputable are Truevault, AWS, Google Compute Engine (part of Google Cloud Platform), Aptible, and Catalyze.
+If you do decide that you need a HIPAA-compliant backend during your healthcare app development, the names I’ve researched and found to be reputable are Truevault, AWS, Google Compute Engine (part of Google Cloud Platform), Aptible, and Catalyze.
 There are too many pros and cons to fit into this blog so I won’t do that.